marko-js/marko/README.md

 });
 ```

-_NOTE: The `out` argument will rarely be used, but it will be a reference to the [AsyncWriter](https://github.com/raptorjs/async-writer) instance that was created to faciltate rendering of the template._
+_NOTE: The `out` argument will rarely be used, but it will be a reference to the [AsyncWriter](https://github.com/marko-js/async-writer) instance that was created to facilitate rendering of the template._

 #### stream(templateData) : stream.Readable